-- Austin Country Club in Texas hosts for the fifth time
+- The Pete Dye-designed Austin Country Club hosts for a sixth time

 WGC Dell Technologies Match Play Odds

 Odds taken from BetMGM.No BetMGM bonus code needed to take advantage of the $1000 risk-free bet.
 Sign up today!

 |Jon Rahm||+1400 |

 |Justin Thomas||+1600 |